Fody/Janitor/README.md

 ### Custom unmanaged handling

 In some cases you may want to have custom code that cleans up your unmanaged resources.
-If this is the case add a method `void Disposeunmanaged()`
+If this is the case add a method `void DisposeUnmanaged()`

 #### Your Code